bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 - Slovak (Thanks Peter)
 - Spanish (Thanks Vigdis)
 - Lithuanian
+- Italian (Thanks Matteo)

 A complete *.pot* file is available in the *translations/* directory.
 If you use and translate this little plugin, please send us the translation so it can be included!

 ## Changelog

+**Version 1.1.0**
+It's time we switch this plugin over to above 1.0 releases.
+- Changed the textdomain to conform with the plugin name = text domain.
+This means we will have full support for the WordPress.org Plugin translations.
+- Added Italian translation (Thanks Matteo)

 **Version 0.2.9**
 - Improved German translation (Thanks Frank!)